resoluteworks/invirt/docs/docs/framework/security/overview.md

 )
 ```

-More commonly though, at this level, you'd want to secure certain routes from being accessible
+More commonly though, at this level, you'd want to secure certain routes from being accessed
 without a Principal present on the request.
 This can be done with `authenticatedRoutes()`.

 ```kotlin